Kossi-Francois/p2phackathon_blockFive_3p/Readme.md

-3P NFT (Persitent Peer to Peer NFT) is an application for creating and sending NFTs (persistent in IPFS through Pinata)
+3P NFT (Persitent Peer to Peer NFT) is an application for creating and sending NFTs (persistent through IPFS)

 The backend is a FastApi python app [FastApi python app](https://github.com/Kossi-Francois/alpheenProject) to deploy on Aleph VM and the frontend is a Flutter mobile app